willandrews98/Online-Education-Assist/README.md

 > - Domain Name
 > - TennantID
 > - ClientID
-To match your Azure Acive Directory
+To match your Azure Active Directory

 ## Database
 Change DefaultConnection in appsettings.json to your own selcted database.<br />